-The media center hours are as follows: Monday - Thursday: 7:45-3:45 Friday: 7:45-3:25
+The media center hours are as follows: Monday - Friday: 8:00am - 4:00pm

 No passes are required before or after school; however, all students must sign in.
-Students must wait in the commons in the morning until the breakfast doors open at 7:40.
+Students must wait in the commons in the morning until the breakfast doors open at 8:00am.
 The media center usually opens along with the breakfast line.
-Please arrive at the media center after 7:45 for early morning access.
-Early morning time is a silent time for study hall activities only.
-Please remain in the commons if you need to do group-work.
+Please arrive at the media center before 8:10am for early morning access.

-Students may also come to the media center during their lunch period if they get a pass from the teacher on duty in the lunchroom.
-The student is responsible for arriving at lunch, signing the book for a pass, and checking out with the lunch teacher on duty.
+Students may also come to the media center during their lunch period if they get a pass from Mrs. Key prior to their lunch period.
+The student is responsible for arriving at lunch, and showing the lunch teacher on duty his or her pass.
 When the student arrives in the media center, they must sign into the media center computer.
 No food or drinks are allowed in the media center at any time.
 There are computers for student use in the media center.
 During the academic day, students wishing to use a computer must have a pass that states the nature of the research and their teachers' signatures.